nielsdehaan1977/Fintech_Module5/README.md

 ## Usage

-To use the Risk Return Analysis jupyter lab notebook simply clone the full repository including resources folder and open the **risk_return_analysis.ipynb.ipynb** file in Jupyter Lab.
+To use the financial planning tools jupyter lab notebook, simply clone the full repository and open the **financial_planning_tools.ipynb** file in Jupyter Lab.

+**Upon running the tool please make sure MCForecastTools.py and the .env file with the Apalca API keys is in the same folder, otherwise the tool will not work properly.**

-Upon launching risk_return_analysis.ipynb notebook, you will go through all the steps to analyse:
+The tool will go through all the steps of financial planning:

-1. Import Data - Import required data and import required libraries.
-2. Analyze performance - Analyze the data to determine if any of the portfolios outperform the broader stock market.
-3. Analyze volatility - Analyze the volatility of each portfolios/stock and of the bench mark index by using box plots.
-4. Analyze risk - Evaluate the risk profile of each portfolio/stock by using the standard deviation and the beta.
-5. Analyze risk return profile - Determine the overall risk return of an asset or portfolio by considering the Sharpe ratios for each portfolio/stock.
-6. Diversify portfolio - Evaluate how the portfolios/stocks react relative to the broader market and conclude which one(s) can be used to diversify existing portfolio.
+### Create a Financial Planner for Emergencies
+1. Evaluate a cryptocurrency wallet by using the requests library
+2. Evaluate a stock and bonds portfolio by using the Alpaca SDK
+3. Evaluate the Emergency Fund

+### Create a Financial Planner for Retirement
+1. Create a Monte Carlo simulation
+2. Analyze retirement portfolio forecasts
+3. Forecast cumulative returns in 10 Years

 ## Contributor(s)